23 Minutes in Hell® (Condensed)

 I looked up and I saw these two enormous creatures in the cell.
 They were demons pacing like vicious, caged animals.
 One was reptile-like in appearance with bumps and scales all over the body.
 It had a huge jaw, sunken in eyes and claws about a foot long.
 These particular two were about 12 or 13 feet tall.
 It’s not an exaggeration.
-I can give you a scripture for that but we’ll keep moving.
 They were blaspheming and cursing God.
 They had an extreme hatred for God.
 We know blasphemy comes from the demonic realm (Revelation 13:6, James 2:7 and others).

 Then they directed that hatred that they had for God towards me.
 I wondered, “Why?
 What have I done to them?”
 The one demon picked me up, threw me into the wall and my bones broke.
 I collapsed on the floor.
 I couldn’t believe this was actually happening to me.
 Why am I not dead?

 The other demon picked me up, dug it’s claws into my chest and tore the flesh open.
 It just hung like ribbons.
 This was actually happening.
 I thought, “This couldn’t be happening.”
 I noticed I had a body.
 Matthew 10:28 says, “Fear him who is able to destroy both soul and body in hell.”
-Remember in Luke 16, the rich man.
+Remember the rich man in Luke 16.
 He lifteth up his eyes.
 He wanted a drop of water to cool his tongue.
 He had a tongue, he had eyes and he had a mouth to speak.
 You have a body, but it withstands these torments.

 About this time it went dark.
 I believe it was God’s presence there to illuminate it so I could see, but then He withdrew His light.
 It was pitch black in hell.
 Lamentations 3:6 says, “He hath set me in dark places, as [they that be] dead of old.”
 Jude 13 mentions blackness of darkness forever.
 It wasn’t just dark.
 You could literally feel the darkness.
 That’s not an exaggeration.
 Exodus 10:21 mentions a darkness that may be felt, because the evil and wickedness in this place just penetrates through every cell in your body.